briandiaz/pzmp3_downloader/README.md

 ## Information

-pzmp3_downloader is a album song downloader from http://pzmp3.com/
+pzmp3_downloader is a song downloader from http://pzmp3.com/

 ## Getting Started